panicmechanic/ZMD/Readme.md

     - Add 2 more mutations
         (2 days - 1 for each as still no ideas, look at sil's abilities for inspiration and tomes abilities.
             Ideas:
-            Herme's Blessing - Doubles your speed for 10 turns (lvl1) Are's Blessing - Gives you an extra power die for 5 turns (lvl1) Apollo's Blessing - Doubles your stealth for 200 turns (lvl1) How to order these without having ten keys?
+            Hermes Timeslip - Doubles your speed for 10 turns (lvl1) Ares roar - Gives you an extra power die for 5 turns (lvl1) Apollo's Blessing - Doubles your stealth for 200 turns (lvl1) How to order these without having ten keys?
 A single key that brings up a menu if more than one is charged?
     - Create 'forget map' effect